One-Nexus/Synergy/README.md

 /* Your Modules */
 ```

-Alternatively, you can pass this variable at the top of your main project's Sass file, above all Modular related Sass.

 By default, output to JSON is enabled on a per-module basis by passing `name` and `output-JSON` options to your module's config:

 ```scss